-When a server encounters an error in the processing of a request, it may wish to include information in addition to the status code in the response.
-Since Web API interactions are often machine-to-machine, a machine-readable report would be prefered.
+When a server encounters an error in the processing of a request, the server may wish to include information in addition to the status code in the response.
+Since Web API interactions are often machine-to-machine, a machine-readable report would be preferred.
 IETF RFC 7807 addresses this need by providing "Problem Details" response schemas for both JSON and XML.